mindspore-ai/docs/docs/mindspore/migration_guide/source_en/migration_script.md

        model.train(epoch_size, dataset)
    ```

-   In this way, the model script is basically migrated from TensorFlow to Mindspore.
-Then, various Mindspore tools and computing policies are used to optimize the precision.
+   In this way, the model script is basically migrated from TensorFlow to MindSpore.
+Then, various MindSpore tools and computing policies are used to optimize the precision.

 ## Migrating the PyTorch Script to MindSpore